Improver and intermediate workshops: 'The Saturday group'

 The Saturday Group workshops would also suit some advanced dancers; please click here for more info.

-We meet approximately every fortnight, on Saturday mornings, for two hours - usually 11.30am to 1.30pm.
+We meet approximately every 2-3 weeks, on Saturday mornings, for two hours - usually 11.30am to 1.30pm.

 Tuition is pitched at intermediate level (see Class Levels).
 It focuses on contemporary salon tango from a nuevo perspective, and is progressive, building week-on-week so that you can develop your skills, repertoire and confidence.
 We focus on up-to-date technique, style, musicality, improvisational skills and floorcraft.